 This course examines architecture and planning in Scotland and the wider UK between 1951 and 1997.
 We begin with the ending of post-war austerity in the early 1950s, and we conclude with the early days of New Labour in the late 1990s.
 During this period, new towns were built from scratch and others were comprehensively remodelled.
 Large sections of the population were rehoused by both the state and by private enterprise, new schools and universities were built, new shopping centres responded to changing patterns of consumer behaviour, and new environments for culture and leisure were created.
 Architecture and planning were tools by means of which to shape and reflect a range of agendas.
 For both the political left and right in the 1950s and 1960s, modern architecture and urban reconstruction embodied a dynamic, modern nation; during the 1970s and 1980s, some of the architectural products of the preceding decades were increasingly critically received as a new set of social and political agendas supplanted the 'post-war consensus'.

-This course will focus on the boom years of the Welfare State, c.
-1951-75, but will conclude with the challenges that developed during the late 1970s, 1980s and early 1990s.
+This course will focus initially on the boom years of the Welfare State, c.
+1951-75, and then will consider the challenges that developed during the late 1970s, 1980s and early 1990s.
 We will consider not only constructed buildings and urban developments but also unbuilt schemes, and the ways architecture was represented in print, image, and film.
 Our references will include some of the famous names of the period, such as James Stirling and the Smithsons, but we will also look at 'anonymous' architects working in public practice, as well as a range of designers whose work is now less well-known.
 We will explore the ideas that informed the architecture of the period.
 We will place it in a wider context, to understand how it related to its political, social and cultural context.

 Post-war architecture continues to attract the attention of architectural historians.
 You will be able to engage with the latest research, and, potentially, to start to develop your own research agendas which might be continued at postgraduate level or through work in conservation.